nvanvlasselaer/Knee-kinematics/README.md

 # Screw Home Mechanism Analysis

-This Python script is designed to analyze the Screw Home mechanism in knee kinematics using quaternion data from sensors attached to the femur and tibia.
+This Python script is designed to analyze the Screw Home mechanism in knee kinematics using quaternion data from sensors attached to the femur and tibia, using electromagnetic trackers or Inertial measurement unit sensors.
 The script performs several steps to process the data and visualize the angular differences between the sensors.
+The workflow involves using the "kneekinematics.ipynb" notebook first to process raw data, followed by the "Data-analysis.ipynb" notebook for detailed analysis.
+All data required for these notebooks is located in the Data folder.

 ## Prerequisites
-- Python 3.x
+Python 3.x
-- Ensure you have the necessary Python libraries installed, including numpy, pandas, matplotlib, and scipy
+Jupyter Notebook
+Required Python packages:
+- numpy
+- pandas
+- matplotlib
+- scipy
+- sklearn

 ## Usage
 1. Make sure you have the required libraries installed.
 2. Update the script with your specific data or file paths.
 3. Run the script.

-## Steps Involved

-### 1. Data Preparation
-- The script starts by defining necessary functions for converting quaternion data to Euler angles and calculating angular differences.
-- Quaternion data and timestamps are iterated through to calculate angular differences between the femur and tibia sensors.
-- Data is processed and stored in DataFrames for further analysis.

-### 2. Analysis
-- The script plots the angular differences over time and identifies rapid changes in knee movement.
-- Peaks and valleys in the angular data are detected to mark key points in the motion.
-- Data is segmented into flexion and extension phases based on the identified peaks and valleys.
-- Averaged dataframes are created for each phase to smooth out variations.

-### 3. Visualization
-- The script generates visualizations to display the angular differences and segmented data.
-- Plots show the angular differences over time, highlighting peaks and valleys.

-## Output
-- The script provides insights into the Screw Home mechanism by analyzing knee kinematics and visualizing angular differences between sensors.

-## Note
+## kneekinematics.ipynb
-- Ensure that the data format matches the expected format in the script.
-- Adjust parameters such as thresholds and distances according to your specific dataset.

-By following the steps outlined in this script, you can analyze and visualize the Screw Home mechanism in knee kinematics efficiently.

-## Steps in more detail

 1. **Quaternion to Euler Conversion Functions:**
    - `quaternion_to_euler1` and `quaternion_to_euler2` convert quaternions to Euler angles for two sensors.